 Got a little dinosaur lover on your hands?
 This set of four rolling dino toys will have your preschooler moving around the house with joy.
 This pack includes a T-Rex, Stegosaurus, Brontosaurus, and Triceratops.
 They're also certified BPA-, lead-, and phthalate-free.

-Have a Lego and dinosaur lover?
-Well, then have we got a dinosaur toy for you.
-With this set, they can create a Pterodactyl, Triceratops, or T-Rex with 174 pieces providing them with hours of entertainment and STEM building skills.
-Suited for children ages 7 to 12
+This LEGO set can create a Pterodactyl, Triceratops, or T-Rex with 174 pieces providing them with hours of entertainment and STEM building skills.
+There are tons of accessories like colorful eyes, claws, and teeth so kids can truly flex their creativity.
+The set is best suited for children ages 7 to 12.

 The best dinosaur toys inspire imagination.
-This set of 12 dinosaurs comes with a book that highlights facts about each type included habitat, diet, size and such.
+This set of 12 dinosaurs comes with a book that highlights facts about each type including habitat, diet, size, and more.
 As they learn about the Monoclonious, Triceratops, and more they'll begin to act out play scenes at home.

 This dinosaur is meant to help kids ages 2 through 5 learn about different emotions.
 Using the nine tiles, kids place them on his back in different combinations.
 Each one represents a character (dinosaur, robot, monster), type of music (ballet, hip-hop, marching), or feeling (happy, angry, sleepy), and the dino will respond with noises and movements based on each tile.
 He can talk, sing, dance and move, and there are 27 different performances in all.